Queensland Australian Football League: History

-Brisbane Bears VFL Licence and QAFL-Cronin Consortium
+Brisbane Bears VFL licence and QAFL-Cronin Consortium

 With its popularity increasing, the QAFL began to seek a VFL licence.
 In 1985 the QAFL had decided that pushing for a Melbourne-based club to relocate to Brisbane.
-However after several failed attempts to relocate Melbourne clubs including Fitzroy and Richmond, it soon became evident that the VFL's preference was a new licence.
+However, after several failed attempts to relocate Melbourne clubs including Fitzroy and Richmond, it soon became evident that the VFL's preference was a new licence.

 In 1986 the QAFL formed a consortium with Paul Cronin for a new VFL licence and the consortium won its bid for a new Brisbane based club.
-However the QAFL fell out with the Christopher Skase backed Bears when the decision was made to base the new club at Carrara on the Gold Coast instead of the QAFL's preferred venue, the Brisbane Cricket Ground.
+However the QAFL fell out with the Christopher Skase backed Brisbane Bears when the decision was made to base the new club at Carrara on the Gold Coast instead of the QAFL's preferred venue, the Brisbane Cricket Ground.
 The decision would begin a bitter and long protracted battle between the QAFL and the Bears which was not resolved until 1991.

-The admission of the Bears and the Gold Coast had a huge impact on the QAFL's crowds, with attendances falling from an average of 500 to just 50.
-Combined with the Bears poor on and off field performance the QAFL was severely weakened over the following years resulting in its voluntary liquidation in 1999.
+The admission of the Brisbane Bears and to have the club based on the Gold Coast had a huge impact on the QAFL's crowds, with attendances falling from an average of 500 to just 50.
+Combined with the Bears poor on field and off field performances, the QAFL was severely weakened over the following years resulting in its voluntary liquidation in 1999.